Andy Adams (writer): Life and career

 Andy Adams was born in Thorncreek Township, Indiana, the son of Andrew Adams, who was of Irish descent, and Elizabeth Elliott, who was of Scottish descent.
 As a boy, he helped with the cattle and horses on the family farm.
 During the early 1880s, he went to Texas, where he stayed for 10 years, spending much of that time driving cattle on the western trails.
 In 1890, he tried working as a businessman, but the venture failed, so he tried gold mining in Colorado and Nevada.
 In 1894, he settled in Colorado Springs, where he lived until his death.

 He began writing at the age of 43, publishing his most successful book, The Log of a Cowboy, in 1903.
 His other works include A Texas Matchmaker (1904), The Outlet (1905), Cattle Brands (1906), Reed Anthony, Cowman: An Autobiography (1907), Wells Brothers (1911), and The Ranch on the Beaver (1927).

 The Log of a Cowboy is an account of a five-month drive of 3,000 cattle from Brownsville, Texas, to Montana during 1882 along the Great Western Cattle Trail.
 Although the book is fiction, it is based on Adams's own experiences, and it is considered by many to be literature's best account of cowboy life.
 Adams was disgusted by the unrealistic cowboy fiction being published in his time; The Log of a Cowboy was his response.
-It is still in print, and even modern reviewers consider it compelling.
-A Chicago Herald reviewer said: "As a narrative of cowboy life, Andy Adams' book is clearly the real thing.
-It carries its own certificate of authentic first-hand experience on every page."